-Romance Publishers
+Romance and Erotica Publishers

 As the number of e-readers has rapidly grown, the publishing market has shifted and changed.
 This has had a huge impact on the self-publishing industry.
 The media talks about this shift all the time.
 However, they often neglect to mention the huge impact it has had on the romance publishing industry.
-There are so many more romance and erotica novels published these days, that it seems like every few weeks a new romance publisher sprouts out of the woodwork.
+There are so many more romance and erotica novels published these days, but the years where a new one seems to be arriving each week, seems to be over.
+Also many of the early successes of the Indie romance publisher scene struggled to have a lasting effect.
+Omnific was one of a number of publishers I had to remove from this section this year, in spite of them having a deal with Simon & Schuster.

-This extensive but incomplete chapter manages to cover a lot of ground.
 In this chapter there are traditional print publishers, established romance stalwarts, up and coming e-book publishers, and everything in between.
-Most focus on romance and are open to erotica, but there are some exceptions.
+Most focus on romance and some are open to erotica as well, but there are many that just publish romance, and some that just publish erotica.
 The review makes it clear which publishers are open to which kind of work.

 Please note that all of the romance publishers that exclusively publish Christian romance are listed in the Christian chapter of this book.
-Also, publishers that primarily publish romance but are open to genres outside of that, are listed in the Multi-Genre section of this book.
+Also, publishers that publish romance but are open to genres outside of that, are listed in the Multi-Genre section of this book.